cryptellation/binance-history-service/README.md

-# binance-messenger-service
+# Binance Messenger Service

-Binance Messenger Service
+Micro-service for Binance informations, orders and events.